Evaluación agro-ambiental del olivar basada en técnicas espectroscópicas

 1. Comino Romero, Farncisco

-1. Ana Domínguez Vidal Directora
+1. Ana Domínguez Vidal Director

-2. Víctor Aranda Sanjuán Codirector
+2. Víctor Aranda Sanjuán Co-director

-Universidad de defensa: Universidad de Jaén
+Defence university: Universidad de Jaén

-Fecha de defensa: 11 de abril de 2019
+Fecha de defensa: 11 April 2019

-1. Gabriel Delgado Calvo-Flores Presidente/a
+1. Gabriel Delgado Calvo-Flores Chair

-2. Mª Luisa Fernández de Córdova Secretaria
+2. Mª Luisa Fernández de Córdova Secretary

-3. Bernhard Lendl Vocal
+3. Bernhard Lendl Committee member

 1. QUÍMICA FÍSICA Y ANALÍTICA